 Sustainable remediation emerges as an innovative platform for the remediation of contaminated areas, with sustainability increasingly assuming a global priority for companies, governments and society in general.
 Remediation solutions that include sustainability concepts offer many advantages in the environmental, financial and social spheres.

-Secretary: Joyce Cruz
+Leader: Joyce Cruz

 The process of migrating volatile chemical compounds in the vapor phase from a subsurface source into the existing buildings on the surface is known as vapor intrusion.
 Based on the recognition of the relevance of this route of exposure, several regulatory environmental agencies around the world request its inclusion in the approach of risk analysis to human health for potentially contaminated areas.